AntonioAlgaida/Vocals2Song/README.md

 The results, while not yet showing impressive results, show that this type of GAN networks could be used for audio processing, with a previous transformation of the spectrogram to a suitable image.
 Other results can be heard on:
 ![Other Results](https://github.com/AntonioAlgaida/Vocals2Song/tree/master/Results/Others)
+Where X_input{.wav/.bmp} is the audio containing only the vocals, X_output{.wav/.bmp} is the audio containing the mixture audio and X_predicted{.wav/.bmp} is the mixture audio predicted by the Pix2Pix network performed in this work.
+X is an integer value between 0 and 7, which indicates each of the test audios.

 ## Main problems encountered and possible improvements:
    * Due to the quantification of the sound spectrogram to an 8-bit coded .bpm image (integer values between 0 and 255), quite a huge quantification noise is generated (see https://en.wikipedia.org/wiki/Quantization_(signal_processing)#Quantization_noise_model).